 Instructions

-Set the duck breasts on a cutting board, skin side up, and score the skin in a ½ inch diamond pattern.
-Cut a series of parallel lines, ½ inch apart, through the skin and into the fat, but not into the breast meat.
-Turn the breast 90 degrees, then cut another series of lines ½ inch apart, across the first set to make the diamond pattern.
+- Score and season the duck breasts: Set the duck breasts on a cutting board, skin side up, and score the skin in a ยฝ inch diamond pattern.
+Cut a series of parallel lines, ยฝ inch apart, through the skin and into the fat, but not into the breast meat.
+Turn the breast 90 degrees, then cut another series of lines ยฝ inch apart to make a diamond pattern.
 Repeat on all the duck breasts.
-Sprinkle both sides evenly with salt and pepper, and let rest at room temperature.
+Sprinkle both sides evenly with salt and pepper, and let rest at room temperature while preheating the grill.

-Toss the potatoes with ½ teaspoon of salt in a medium, microwave-safe bowl.
+- Par-cook the potatoes: Toss the potatoes with ยฝ teaspoon of salt in a medium, microwave-safe bowl.
 Use your hand to make a hole in the center of the pile of potatoes, pushing them to the outside of the bowl.
 Seal the bowl with plastic wrap and microwave until the potatoes are just done, 6 minutes in my 900 watt microwave.

-Set your grill up for indirect medium heat, and preheat the pan over direct heat.
+- Set the grill up for indirect medium-high heat (400ยฐF) and preheat the pan: Set your grill up for indirect medium heat, and preheat the pan over direct heat.
 On my charcoal grill, I light a chimney full of charcoal (60 coals), wait for it to be mostly covered in gray ash, then pour it into a tight, single layer over half of the grill.
 I put the grill grate in the grill, brush it clean with my grill brush, and put the grill pan on the grate directly over the coals.
-Then I close the lid and heat the grill pan heat for five minutes.
-(On a gas grill, I preheat with all burners on high for ten minutes.
-Then I clean the grate with my grill brush, turn off half the burners, turn the other half down to medium-high, and put the grill pan over the lit burners.
-Then I heat the pan for five minutes with the lid closed.)
+Then, I close the lid and heat the grill pan for five minutes.

-Move the duck breasts out of the pan and onto the grill over direct heat, starting skin side up.
+- Sear the duck breasts on the grill: Move the duck breasts out of the pan and onto the grill over direct heat, starting with the skin side up.
 (This is not the time to go get a tasty beverage - you need to watch the breasts over open flames, especially when they are skin side down - duck fat will create quite a fire.)
-Grill the breasts skin side up until the flesh on the bottom is starting to brown, about 2 minutes, then flip skin side down.
-Grill skin side down until the dripping fat starts flaring up - 30 seconds to a minute.
-Flip them skin side up again and grill until the bottom is nicely browned, about 2 more minutes, then flip skin side down again and grill until the fat starts to flare up and the skin is browned, 30 seconds to another minute.
-Remove the duck to a plate when it reaches 140°F to 145°F in the thickest part - if it needs more time on the grill, keep flipping, mostly with the flesh side down to avoid a duck fat fire.
+Grill the breasts for 2 minutes or until the bottom is starting to brown.
+Flip the duck skin side down and grill until the dripping fat starts flaring up, 30 seconds to 1 minute.
+Flip the breasts skin side up again and grill until the bottom is nicely browned, about 2 more minutes.
+(Move them around on the grill if you are getting uncontrolled flare-ups).
+Then, flip the duck skin side down again and grill until the fat starts to flare up and the skin is browned, for 30 seconds to 1 minute.
+Remove the duck to a plate when it reaches 140ยฐF to 145ยฐF internal temperature in the thickest part.
+Move the duck breasts to a platter.

-The pan should have a layer of duck fat in it; carefully slide it over the direct heat part of the grill - you don’t want to slosh duck fat onto the open flames.
+- Brown the potatoes in the duck fat: The pan should have a layer of duck fat in it; carefully slide it over the direct heat part of the grill - you don't want to slosh duck fat onto the open flames.
 (If you do, slide the pan as far away from the flames as possible and close the lid to smother the fire, then try again.)
 Pour the par-cooked potatoes into the pan, then arrange them in a single layer with the cut sides down.
-Cook the potatoes until they are browned and crispy on the bottom, about four minutes, then flip and cook until a second side is browned and crispy, about four more minutes.
+Cook the potatoes until they are browned and crispy on the bottom for about four minutes, then flip and cook until the second side is browned and crispy for about four more minutes.
 Remove the potatoes to a bowl with a slotted spoon, letting the excess duck fat drip back into the pan.
 Sprinkle the potatoes with the teaspoon of smoked Spanish paprika and toss to coat.

-Slice the duck breast crosswise into ½ inch thick slices and serve with the potatoes.
+- Slice and serve: Slice the duck breast crosswise into ยฝ-inch thick slices, serve with the potatoes, and enjoy!

 What do you think?